matijagalina/LocalWeather-FCC/README.md

 The project fulfills the provided user stories:

-*User Story: I can see the weather in my current location.*
+*User Story: I can see the weather in my current location.*<br>
-*User Story: I can see a different icon or background image (e.g. snowy mountain, hot desert) depending on the weather.*
+*User Story: I can see a different icon or background image (e.g. snowy mountain, hot desert) depending on the weather.*<br>
 *User Story: I can push a button to toggle between Fahrenheit and Celsius.*

 **Codepen** link to quickly see how it looks and behaves: [codepen link](https://codepen.io/matijagalina/pen/YeWMXo)